tier4/caret_doc/docs/visualization/gallery.md

 # Gallery

-Here is an example of a diagram that can be visualized with CARET.
+This page shows examples of figures that can be visualized in CARET.
-The visualization is done in jupyter.
+CARET visualizes these figures on jupyter-notebook.
-In order to display bokeh graphs on notebook, the following commands must be executed beforehand.
+In order to display bokeh graphs on jupyter-notebook, the following commands must be executed beforehand.

 ```python
 from bokeh.plotting import output_notebook, figure, show